 The lion cub that ate her up that night had blue eyes instead of brown and he did not have to hold her down this time.
 When he circled her shoulders with his left paw, she willingly let her head fall back, clearing the way to her throat.
 Nor did she fight herself out of the dream.
 The bite was juicy, but she slept through that as well as other things until the singing woke her.
-Mavis Albright left the Convent many times but always she came back, so she was there at the end[tk?]
-On that July day she had been aware for months of the sourness between the Convent and the town and she might had anticipated the truckload of men prowling themist.
+Mavis Albright left the Convent off and on but always she came back, so she was there in 1976.
+On that July day she had been aware for months of the sourness between the Convent and the town and she might had anticipated the truckload of men prowling the mist.
 But other things distracted her.
-Cigarette smoke.
-But weary from the stress of the evening before, she let herself sleepon.
+Cigarette smoke, for example.
+But weary from the stress of the evening before, she let herself sleep on.
 An hour later, shooing pullets out of the schoolroom, she heard footsteps and smelled the merest trace of spearmint.
-To the time Monday 12th June, 1995 Grace [1970] a man steady with the camphor-soaked cotton.
-The Either the pavement was burning or she had sapphires hidden in her shoes.
+Person 94 Der 5-94 CHAPTER THREE GRACE Either the pavement was burning or she had sapphires hidden in her shoes.
 K.D., who had never seen a woman mince or switch like that, believed it was the walk that caused all the trouble.
-Neither he nor his friends lounging at the Oven saw her step off the bus, but when it pulled away there she was-across the street from them in pants so tight, heels so high, earrings so large they forgot to laugh at her hair.
-She crossed Central Avenue toward them taking tiny steps on towering block heels not seen since 1942.49 She walked fast, as though tripping through red coals or else in pain from something stuck in the toes of her shoes.
-Something valuable, otherwise she would have removed it. panels of lace spilled from a basket on the side table.
+Neither he nor his friends lounging at the Oven saw her step off the bus, but when it pulled away there she was--across the street from them in pants so tight, heels so high, earrings so large they forgot to laugh at her hair.
+She crossed Central Avenue toward them taking tiny steps on towering block heels not seen since 1949.
+She walked fast, as though tripping through red coals or else in pain from something stuck in the toes of her shoes.
+Something valuable, K.D. thought, otherwise she would have removed it.
+He carried the equipment box through the dining room.
+Narrow Soan panels of lace spilled from a basket on the side table.
 Aunt Olive worked thread like a prisoner: daily, methodically, for free, producing more lace than could ever be practical.
 Out back the garden skirting to the left was weed-free and nicely tilled.
 K.D. turned right toward the shed and entered.
 The collies were thrilled to see him.
 He had to straddle Good to keep her down.
 Her ears were soft in his fingers and he was steady with the camphor-soaked cotton.
 The ticks came away like coffee grounds.
 He put his palm under her jaw; she licked his chin.
 Ben, the other collie, head on paws, looked on.
 Life at Steward Morgan's ranch loaded the dogs with mess.
 They needed a few weeks in Ruby under K.D.'s care twice a year.
 He took the bristle brush from the box.
 Dug deep in Good's hair, brushing it smooth and singing, softly in a Motown falsetto, the song he'd made up for her when she was a baby.
 "Hey good dog; Stay good dog; Old good dog; My good dog.
-Everybody needs a good good good dog."
+Everybody needs a good good good dog.
+Everybody needs a good a good a good dog."
 Good stretched her pleasure.